 The Sylvan Difference

-Getting hands-on with real-world engineering challenges is the best way to master the fundamentals.
-That's why our students design and build LEGO® machines and K'NEX® structures each and every week.
-And the learning doesn't end once building is finished: students also learn how to test their creations, entering them in friendly contests and redesigning them according to the new principles learned.
+There's simply no better way to master the fundamentals of engineering than by applying them to real-life tasks and challenges.
+That's why we present our students with new LEGO® and K'NEX® building activities every week.
+And they don't only build objects: they also learn how to test them, compete in friendly classroom competitions, and redesign their creations using all the principles they've mastered.
 Very simply, our goal is to guide and motivate your budding engineer, mechanic or architect — so you shouldn't be surprised when race cars, bridges and other engaging projects become your son or daughter's preferred topic of conversation!

-Creative learning starts here!
-Our Engineering courses in Minnesota feature:
+Our Engineering courses in Minnesota focus on creativity, and also feature: